jlchang/2024-09-20-unix-shell/index.md

 <p id="roles">
   <strong>Roles:</strong>
-  To learn more about the roles at the workshop (who will be doing what), refer to <a href="https://carpentries.org/workshop_faq/#what-are-the-roles-of-everyone-participating-in-a-workshop">our Workshop FAQ</a>.
+  To learn more about the roles at the workshop (who will be doing what), refer to the Carpentries <a href="https://carpentries.org/workshop_faq/#what-are-the-roles-of-everyone-participating-in-a-workshop">Workshop FAQ</a>.
 </p>

 {% comment %}